 Elements Copy & Sync Cloud lets you restrict which issues can be cloned based on issues details (like the type, priority, or a specific JQL filter) and restrict where it can be cloned.
 If you only want certain issue types or issues of a certain priority or in a certain status to be able to be cloned as part of an escalation process, you simply need to set up the recipe with that criteria, and users will only be able to use the recipe when the issue meets all the criteria.

-If you are on premise, Elements Copy & Sync also lets you set permissions based on roles.
-You can define specific permissions on the user, group or role of the person who is executing the operation.
+You can also set permissions based on roles.
+You can define specific permissions on the user, group or role (on premise only) of the person who is triggering the clone.